kentookura/forest-server/README.md

 It is now possible to specify a tree directory using the `--dir` flag, but the application still runs `forester` in the directory that `forest-server` is called in, so it panics when there is no `theme` directory present.

+### TODO

+- Add a nice overlay to the UI like in vite.

 ## Configuration: